hayleymcilwrath/AAD118/README.md

 Instagram: http://instagram.com/danrubin/

 Each photograph is thought out carefully as each photograph represents a story.
-An example of this is in the second photograph, as he has  a high angle shot of his camera which has also taken a photograph of its own angle of the landscape infront creating a beautiful detailed photograph.
+An example of this is in the second photograph, as he has  a high angle shot of his camera which has also taken a photograph of its own angle of the landscape in front creating a beautiful detailed photograph.

 Each photo is so clear and crisp which makes them so easy to look at.
 The last photo uses a lot of emotion through the colour and lighting used to represent the story.
 I also like how the water is used as a reflection in the last one to form a mirror which works as it makes the water look the same as the sky.
 I also like the way he has used the lighting in this picture to make the monument the form of light and the trees capture some of the light to cause the reflection in the water.